meshery/meshery/docs/pages/concepts/logical/environments.md

 Environments can share resources.
 For example, you might create an environment named "production" and assign three connections: a GitHub connection, a Kubernetes connection, and a Prometheus connection.
 Subsequently, you also define a an environment named "dev/test "and assign three connections: a different Cooper, Netties connection, a different Prometheus connection, _and_ the same GitHub connection that is also assigned to the "production" environment.

-## Summary

-Environments represent a collection of resources in the form of Connections - both of managed and unmanaged Connections.
-Environment resources are comprised of Connections (and implicitly any Credentials used by those assigned Connections).
-Create and use environments to organize your connections and credentials into groups, and then make these resources available to you and your teams by assigning environments to Workspaces.

 ## Key Features

 - **Logical Grouping** Environments allow you to logically group related connections and their associated credentials.
 This makes it easier to manage, share, and work with a subset of resources instead of dealing with all your connections individually.